×

 Is there a lot of diversity?
 Are people in San Pedro Sula accepting of differences?

 "San Pedro Sula, is a city with a diverse population, with a mix of indigenous people, Afro-Hondurans, and people of European descent.
 The city is also home to a number of immigrants, particularly from other Central American countries.
 However, like many places, the level of acceptance of differences can vary among individuals.
 While some people in San Pedro Sula are very accepting of differences, others may not be as open-minded.
-It's important to note that the city, like the rest of the country, is grappling with issues of poverty and crime, which can sometimes exacerbate social tensions," remarked one expat who made the move to San Pedro Sula.
+It's important to note that the city, like the rest of the country, is grappling with issues of poverty and crime, which can sometimes exacerbate social tensions," wrote one member in San Pedro Sula.

 Get Quote